Cornwall Council's Kevin Lavery feared job frustration

 "I don't think, in that environment, it's the right place for me.
 I think I would get frustrated and I don't think that's good for me or the organisation.

-"I like to get my own way, like anybody."'Jobs and savings'
+"I like to get my own way, like anybody."

 Mr Lavery has presided over Cornwall Council's switch to unitary status - taking over the powers of now defunct district councils - jobs cuts and savings.